wfailla/un-orchestrator/name-resolver/README.md

 	$ ccmake .

-The previous command allows you to select some configuration parameters for the name-resolver, such as the logging lever.
+The previous command allows you to select some configuration parameters for the name-resolver, such as the logging level.
 When you're finished, exit from the `ccmake` interface by *generating the configuration files* (press 'c' and 'g') and type the following commands: